rubrikinc/terraform-provider-polaris/docs/resources/sla_domain.md

 - `threshold_unit` (String) Threshold unit specifies the unit of `threshold`.
 Possible values are `DAYS`, `WEEKS`, `MONTHS` and `YEARS`.
 Default value is `DAYS`.

+<a id="nestedblock--aws_dynamodb_config"></a>
+### Nested Schema for `aws_dynamodb_config`

+Optional:

+- `kms_alias` (String) KMS alias for primary backup.
+Ensure the specified KMS key exists in the respective regions of the DynamoDB tables this SLA will be applied to.
+Avoid deleting it, as it will be used for data decryption during archival and recovery.

 <a id="nestedblock--aws_rds_config"></a>
 ### Nested Schema for `aws_rds_config`